Life is far too rich to simply skim on the surface, so here's five ways you can bring that richness into your awareness and the present moment.

 These little breaks need only be between 3-10 seconds but they are enough for your nervous system to just let down a little bit.
 You may notice that you sigh or yawn, or even tingle or twitch.
 If this happens, bring your awareness to it and allow it to expand or run its course.
 These are all a good signs that your rest and digest system is doing it's job.

-So remember, mini-breaks, even nano-breaks just to move out of the doing plane and into the being plane.
+So remember, mini-breaks, even nano-breaks just to move out of the field of doing and into the field of being.
 You might be amazed at how full your day will feel.